 Amanda is a huge Halloween fan!
 Every October she spends her time building monsters and planning family-friendly fun for the season.

-Many of the Disney Channel Original movies have been dropped from the lineup, which is especially a shame considering Disney doesn't have all that many new Halloween movies within the last several years.
-Maybe one day this kid favorite TV station will again embrace pumpkins and witches to the full extent.
+Many of the old (aka from the 90s or early 2000s) seasonal movies have been dropped from the lineup, which is a shame considering Disney doesn't produce many new Halloween movies these days.
+Maybe one day this kid-favorite TV station will again embrace pumpkins and witches to their full extent.

-Until then, some of those old classic children's Halloween movies still find their way onto our screen.
-Others are watched on DVD (if we're lucky) and remembered fondly.
-Here's the countdown of my personal top five best Disney Channel Original Movies for Halloween time:
+Until then, some of those old classic children's Halloween movies still find their way onto our screen - whether airing on TV or via streaming.
+Maybe you even own the DVDs!
+Here's the countdown of what are, in my opinion, the top five best Disney Channel Halloween Movies:

 5) Halloweentown II: Kalabar's Revenge

 It goes without saying that this sequel doesn't have quite the charm of the original Halloweentown, but Halloweentown II: Kalabar's Revenge is still a sweet treat.
 It manages to capture the magic of Halloween night while telling a good story.
 It is also noticeably darker than the first movie in the series.

 Two years have passed since Marnie and family first visited Halloweentown.
 Since then, Grandma Aggie has been living with them in the mortal world, training Marnie to become a practicing witch.
 But once again the balance between the worlds is threatened, turning our favorite Halloweentown characters into dull mortals and the mortals into monsters.
 Marnie must return to Halloweentown and save not just one world, but two.